Geography of Thailand: Location

 A fertile floodplain and tropical monsoon climate, ideally suited to wet-rice (tham na) cultivation, attracted settlers to this central area in preference to the marginal uplands and the highlands of the northern region or the Khorat Plateau to the northeast.
+The earliest settlers were in the bronze age such as Ban Chiang around 1500 BCE.

-By the 11th century AD, a number of loosely connected rice-growing and trading states flourished in the upper Chao Phraya Valley.
+By the 11th century AD, a number of loosely connected rice-growing and trading states flourished in the upper Chao Phraya Basin.
 They broke free from domination of the Khmer Empire, but from the middle of the 14th century gradually came under the control of the Ayutthaya Kingdom at the southern extremity of the floodplain.

 Successive capitals, built at various points along the river, became centers of great Thai kingdoms based on rice cultivation and international commerce.
 Unlike the neighboring Khmer and Burmese, the Thai continued to look outward across the Gulf of Thailand and the Andaman Sea toward foreign ports of trade.

 European colonisation of Southeast Asia brought a new phase of Southeast Asian commerce in the late-1800s.
 Thailand (then called Siam) was able to maintain its independence as a buffer zone between British-controlled Burma to the west, British Malaya to the south, and French Indochina to the east.
 However, Thailand lost over 50% of its former territory to the expanding claims of French Indochina until 1907.
 Its central location made the Kingdom of Thailand's position a regional hub that has greatly influenced its society, culture and history.
 Southern Thailand has a long, narrow shape.
 It is the only land connection to Malaysia and Singapore.
+Thailand is fully above the equator in the Northern Hemisphere.

 Mountains

 The mountain ranges that run parallel from north to south across Mainland Southeast Asia are one of Thailand's most distinctive geographical features.
 The country's highest peak is Doi Inthanon, with an elevation of 2,565 meters.
-Major mountain ranges include the Thanon Thong Chai Range, the Daen Lao Range on Thailand's northern edge, and the Tenasserim Range on the border with Myanmar.
-The average elevation decreases as one moves south.
+Major mountain ranges include the Thanon Thong Chai Range, the Daen Lao Range on Thailand's northern edge, and the Tenasserim Hills on the border with Myanmar.
+The average elevation decreases southward.
 There are no volcanoes.
 There are 10 mountains over 2000 m.
 148 mountains exceed 1000 m.

 Northern Thailand's mountainous regions like Chiang Mai and Doi Inthanon have chilly air and misty mornings.
 However, at high altitudes it does not get colder than 5 °C to 10 °C due to the tropical climate.
 There is no snow and frost is rare in the coldest months.
 In 1955, snow-like frost was reported in Doi Inthanon.

-The 10 tallest mountains in Thailand are located in Northern Thailand.
-The highest peaks in each part of Thailand are:
+The 10 tallest mountains in Thailand are all located in Northern Thailand.
+The highest peaks are: